-- Sometimes, the frosting may get runny and watery.
+- Also, sometimes, the frosting may get runny and watery.
 Put it in the freezer immediately for a few minutes.
 Mix and repeat the process until you get a thicker consistency.

 - Aside from cream cheese, you can also use cinnamon buttercream for the frosting.

 - When mixing, don’t forget to scrape on the sides to make sure that it is well combined.

 - You can also turn this delight into tiny treats by making it in cupcakes.

 - In addition, if you have leftovers, simply transfer them to an airtight container, and refrigerate them for up to 3 days.

 Pumpkin Sheet Cake

 Pumpkin Sheet Cake: